 While WWDC traditionally focuses on software over hardware, analysts suggest the developer ecosystem updates may also provide strategic hints regarding Apple’s future expansion into foldables, smart home technology, and wearables.

-For Cook, the event represents a final opportunity to cement his legacy by proving that the world’s most valuable consumer ecosystem can arrive on time to the AI revolution and dominate the consumer landscape.
+For Cook, the event signified a final opportunity to cement his legacy by proving that the world’s most valuable consumer ecosystem can arrive on time to the AI revolution and dominate the consumer landscape.